yalopez84/rawdata_api/README.md

 -Every database entity has one column called "uri" to ease the transformation to linked data.
 URI assignation process to entities should be carried out as a previous process.
 Entity uris can be changed like any other entity column.
 One module is created per each kind of entity.

--The component was prepared to manage data related to courses such as universities, teaching methods, teachers, subjects, students, rooms, materials, languages, faculties, departments, buildings, assessment methods and academic terms.
+-The component was prepared to manage data related to courses, such as universities, teaching methods, teachers, subjects, students, rooms, materials, languages, faculties, departments, buildings, assessment methods and academic terms.

 -All datasets of raw data can be got by clicking the home page http://{hostname}/api.
 The URL template of each module is http://{hostname}/api/{entityname_in_plural}, e.g http://localhost:3000/api/universities.